seung-lab/cloud-files/README.md

 pip install cloud-files[test] # to enable testing with pytest
 ```

+If you run into trouble installing dependenies, make sure you're using at least Python3.6 and you have updated pip.
+Some dependencies require manylinux2010 or manylinux2014 binaries which earlier versions of pip do not search for.

 ### Credentials

 You may wish to install credentials under `~/.cloudvolume/secrets`.
 CloudFiles is descended from CloudVolume, and for now we'll leave the same configuration structure in place.